 Reacting out of anger occasionally is normal.
 We are only human, after all, and it’s hard to have complete control over our emotions when they get so intense.
 It’s only when you don’t deal with your emotions the right way, you end up suppressing your feelings.
-This eventually leads to a state of perpetual irritation or anger which is certainly not healthy, and this is when it may be a sign of depression.
+This eventually leads to a state of perpetual irritation or anger which is

 So if you’ve lost your temper at someone for making fun of you, but are able to go back to normal, either by sorting it out internally or with the person, you don’t have to worry about being depressed.
 However, if you withdraw into your shell for weeks at a stretch, avoid other people, and find yourself obsessing over the situation, depression may be taking over your emotions and your life.

 The link between anger and depression is more like a “what came first – the chicken or the egg?” situation.

 Being perpetually angry with your colleague for making fun of you and letting it affect the way you run your life is an example of constant anger making you feel depressed.
 In this case, constant anger becomes